UltimaHoarder/UltimaScraper/README.md

 ## Running the app locally

-From the project folder open CMD/Terminal and run the command below:
+From the project folder open Windows Powershell/Terminal and run the command below:

 `pip install --upgrade --user -r requirements.txt`